EarthlingWW-ZeitVenus/Earthling/README.md

 + _I focus on the frontend, because it is better suited for promoting ideas (although the backend is also interesting to me)_
 + _I focus on interactive learning platforms with rich animation and 3D graphics, because I think the existing educational system is too monotonous - it needs to be diluted a little with dynamics and colorfulness_

-_About the reasons for the change of the main direction (from a system administrator to a web programmer:_
+_About the reasons for the change of the main direction (from a system administrator to a web programmer):_
 + _JavaScript can also be used to write scripts for the OS, automate the routine.
 By freeing ourselves from the monotonous routine, we get more time for creativity and new ideas.
 Both professions will complement each other harmoniously_
 + _System administration did not give me as many opportunities for self-expression and realization of my ideas as web programming_
 ## My interests and hobbies in other fields of activity: